narrate-co/waylan_android/README.md

 ## Notes

-For more detailed info, see the documentation under app/build/javadoc.
+For documentation, run .gradlew dokka and view the javadoc under app/build/javadoc.

-To build the most up to date documentation, use ./gradlew dokka

 ## Build